evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 The Honda e:Ny1 comes equipped with one sound system option:

-- **:** Features NULL speakers and delivers a maximum output of  watts.
+- **Honda Sound System:** Features six speakers and delivers a maximum output of 180 watts.

-Additionally, the model includes 1 USB-C connections as standard.
+Additionally, the model includes 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.

 ## Lights